kevanchristmas/kevanchristmas.github.io/Sandbox.md

 ---

 # 🏖️ Sandbox

-A bunch of things that don't make it into the MVP...

-- Quick (read:half-baked) ideas and thoughts
-- Weird interests/projects
-- Random rescue animals from previous blogs
-- etc.

----
+A playful space for fun extras, small experiments, and odd little ideas.

-{% assign sandbox_posts = site.posts | where_exp:"p","p.categories contains 'sandbox'" %}
+{% assign sandbox_posts = site.posts | where_exp:"p","p.tags contains 'sandbox'" %}
 {% if sandbox_posts.size > 0 %}
 ## Latest from the Sandbox
 <ul>